neoremind/kraps-rpc/README.md

 ```

-`RpcEndpoint` is where to receive and handle requests, as “actor” notation in akka. `RpcEndpoint` does differentiate message “need-not-reply” from “need-reply”.
-Former one is much like UDP message(send and forget), latter one follows tcp way, waiting for one response.
+`RpcEndpoint` is where to receive and handle requests, as `actor` notation in akka. `RpcEndpoint` does differentiate message `need-not-reply` from `need-reply`.
+Former one is much like UDP message (send and forget), latter one follows tcp way, waiting for one response.

 ```
   /**